AngleProtocol/merkl-docs/distribute-with-merkl/faq.md

 ## What happens to unclaimed rewards ?

-* If rewards sent through Merkl remain unclaimed for over a year, we reserve the right to recover these rewards and redistribute part of them.
+* If rewards sent through Merkl remain unclaimed for over a year, we reserve the right to recover these rewards and/or redistribute part of them.

 ## What happens if I send below the Min rewards per hour or unapproved rewards ?